jedis/jediacademy/README.txt

 This code is copyright Activision 2003.
 This source is released under GNU GPLv2.

+Some source code in this release is not covered by the GPL: e.g. zlib is Copyright (C) 1995-1998 Jean-loup Gailly and Mark Adler

   This software is provided 'as-is', without any express or implied warranty.
 In no event will the authors be held liable for any damages arising from the use of this software.